- About Us

 Ashland, VA 23005

-Dunreath Farm will have a new flock of Golden Comet Laying Hens available in March 2019.
-However, we do not have the exact date that they will be available.
+Dunreath Farm will have a new flock of Golden Comet Laying Hens available in March and May 2019.
+The Comets will be available on or around March 29th and May 24th.
 Once we have the date, we will send out an email notification.

 We have been getting many calls for pullets and suggest that you reserve yours now.
-We expect this first group of pullets to sell out fast.
+We expect these pullets to sell out fast.
 You can always cancel your reservation at any time - no questions asked.